Getting started with Cirq

 After we’ve built a quantum circuit, we can submit it to IonQ’s ideal simulator.
 Here, we’ll use repetitions

-to request 1000 shots and extra_query_params
+to request 1000 shots and name

 to give the circuit a name that will show up in the IonQ Cloud Console.